Category: Pet Adopting/Fostering

 More

-From the statistics collected by the Humane Society Organization, every year, nearly 2.7 million healthy, adoptable cats and dogs are euthanized in shelters around U.S.A just simply because there is not enough space in shelters for the pets.
+• From the statistics collected by the Humane Society Organization, every year, nearly 2.7 million healthy, adoptable cats and dogs are euthanized in shelters around U.S.A just simply because there is not enough space in shelters for the pets.
+All pet shelters around our country have to face the overpopulation issue everyday.
+When you decide to adopt or foster a pet, you’re doing one of the best things to help the homeless pet communities of our country.

 More